tch521/AIMday-2024/docs/cmip6_to_agcd/problemstatement.md

 We have found that regardless of how well a weather variable like temperature lines up between AGCD and CMIP6, these derived metrics usually have significantly different values for the same period, even if averaging over many years (2015-2024).
 So essentially our goal is to "downscale" data from the large CMIP6 pixels to match the spatial detail of the smaller AGCD pixels in terms of both average absolute value and statistical behaviour.

-There are existing efforts to "downscale" CMIP6 data using physics-based approaches, which a complex and computationally intensive.
+There are existing efforts to downscale CMIP6 data using physics-based approaches, which are complex and computationally intensive.
 In theory, they should produce a version of the CMIP6 data that is almost the same spatial resolution as the AGCD data.
 One might therefore expect this downscaled data to have a reasonably good agreement with current observations.
 However, in our testing, we have not found this to be the case, as illustrated in the image below for a number of Australian cities.